amitkparekh/CoGeLoT/README.md

 > [!IMPORTANT]
-> **Everything that was run, in some shape or form, starts from a module in `src/cogelot/entrypoints/`.**

-This is what was used to run the dataset creation, train models, evaluate models, and more.
+> **Everything that was run, in some shape or form, starts from a module in `src/cogelot/entrypoints/`.** This is what was used to run the dataset creation, train models, evaluate models, and more.
 Everything I ran started from that folder, every single time.

+This is not a comprehensive library made for all use cases and every possible scenario.
+It's a research project.
+That said, I tried to make everything as clear as possible for you.
+In this section, I detailed how I did everything so that you can use it as an example for how to start yourself.

 I have tried to make sure that docstrings and comments are relevant and detailed.
 If you want more information on what a function is doing or why it is doing that, feel free to make an issue.
 If you figure out something that I haven't described enough of, feel free to make a PR improving my documentation so that you, me, _and_ future people can benefit from your insight.